-The COM20020iD is capable of generating an interrupt signal when certain status bits become true.
+The COM20022i is capable of generating an interrupt signal when certain status bits become true.
 A write to the IMR specifies which status bits will be enabled to generate an interrupt.
 The bit positions in the IMR are in the same position as their corresponding status bits in the Status Register and Diagnostic Status Register.
 A logic "1" in a particular position enables the corresponding interrupt.
-The Status bits capable of generating an interrupt include the Receiver Inhibited bit, New Next ID bit, Excessive NAK bit, Reconfiguration Timer bit, and Transmitter Available bit.
+The Status bits capable of generating an interrupt include the Receiver Inhibited bit, DMAEND bit (new to the COM20022i), New Next ID bit, Excessive NAK bit, Reconfiguration Timer bit, and Transmitter Available bit.
+DMAEND bit is inverted DMAEN bit on ADDRESS PTR High register.
 No other Status or Diagnostic Status bits can generate an interrupt.

 The six maskable status bits are ANDed with their respective mask bits, and the results are ORed to produce the interrupt signal.
 An RI or TA interrupt is masked when the corresponding mask bit is reset to logic "0", but will reappear when the corresponding mask bit is set to logic "1" again, unless the interrupt status condition has been cleared by this time.
 A RECON interrupt is cleared when the "Clear Flags" command is issued.
 An EXCNAK interrupt is cleared when the "POR Clear Flags" command is issued.
 A New Next ID interrupt is cleared by reading the Next ID Register.
+If the DMAEND bit is not masked, the interrupt occurs by finishing the DMA operation.
 The Interrupt Mask Register defaults to the value 0000 0000 upon hardware reset.